 The saying goes, “the best defense is a good offense”.
 To defend against ransomware, organizations need to go on the offensive and proactively implement measures that help them maintain their operations in the event of an attack.
-The VMware whitepaper, “Ransomware: Defense in Depth with VMware”, provides a comprehensive overview of how organizations can implement a robust ransomware protection plan with VMware solutions.
+The VMware whitepaper, “”, provides a comprehensive overview of how organizations can implement a robust ransomware protection plan with VMware solutions.
 For our coverage in this guide, we will be following guidelines set out by the National Institute of Standards and Technology (NIST).
-NIST describes the five key stages of a ransomware protection cycle and the essential activities of each stage, detailed below:
+NIST describes the and the essential activities of each stage, detailed below:

 Review industry and vendor resiliency best practices